prnl-jagadeesh/angular2-examples.github.io/examples/Hello-angular/README.md

 ### [Sample code here](https://plnkr.co/edit/cBWxRPtDiIKZIAv8kSVM?p=preview)

 ### Understanding File Structure:
-Let's take these two index.html and config.js in detail later.Now just keep it as it is.
+Let's take these two files index.html and config.js in detail later.Now just keep it as it is.